The Cane as a Weapon: Background

-Cunningham was a civil engineer attached to the United States Navy throughout the latter years of the 19th century and the early decades of the 20th century.
 A participant in the sport of fencing, he was the president of the Washington, D.C.
 Fencing Organization and in 1906 he wrote a Naval drill manual entitled Sabre and Bayonet.
-In April 1912, Cunningham directed a large fencing tournament, featuring competitors from throughout New York City, Boston and Washington, D.C.
-The first prize was a magnificent trophy called "The Fighting Gaul" which had been donated by the French Ambassador, Jules Jusserand.
+In April 1912, Cunningham directed a large fencing tournament, featuring competitors from throughout New York City, Boston and Washington, D.C..
+Cunningham's fencing scrapbook of his time serving at the United States Naval Academy is currently held in the academy's archival collections.

+Cunningham was made an associate member of the American Society of Civil Engineers in 1891 and on October 3, 1894, was made a full member.